Download PDF

 In answer, you should be cautious about what you want to say.
 But make sure you do not talk ill about your current company or the team.
 You must be tactical and convincing to show your positive attitude towards job change.

-Q 4.
-How do manage the situation if you are about the miss the deadline?
+Q15.
+How do manage the situation if you are about to miss the deadline?

 Ans.
 (Interviewer point of view)Here the interviewer wants to make sure that you maintain your discipline even under the stress and deadline on the edge.